aayush99singh/Leave-Management-Portal/README.md

 – Other Key Features : Faculties can start a thread to discuss their application with higher authorities, they can update their profile, add courses that they offer and their work (papers/journals).
 The director has the power to change the HoDs/Deans.

-– Tools & Framework Used : HTML, CSS, Bootstrap, Jinja, Flask, PostgreSQL, MongoDB
+– Tools & Framework Used : HTML, CSS, Bootstrap, Flask, Jinja, MongoDB, PostgreSQL